Teaching in Thailand

 Main cities for teaching

-Bangkok, Chiang Mai, Phuket, Pattaya.
+Bangkok international schools, Chiang Mai, Phuket international schools, Pattaya international schools.
 Hiring season: January–April for August start.

 Things to know